Chart Color Schemes

 An assessment of population growth drivers in Young reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Young is around 10,629, reflecting an increase of 19 people since the 2021 Census.
-This increase represents a growth rate of approximately 0.2%.
-The population was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and validation of 37 new addresses since the Census date.
-This results in a population density ratio of 29 persons per square kilometer, providing ample space per person.
-Overseas migration contributed approximately 99.0% of overall population gains during recent periods.
+The estimated population of the suburb of Young is around 10,629 as of February 2026.
+This figure represents an increase of 19 people since the 2021 Census, which reported a population of 10,610.
+The change is inferred from AreaSearch's estimation of the resident population at 10,582 in June 2024, following examination of the latest ERP data release by the ABS, along with an additional 37 validated new addresses since the Census date.
+This results in a population density ratio of 29 persons per square kilometer.
+The primary driver of population growth was overseas migration, contributing approximately 99.0% of overall population gains during recent periods.

-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Young is anticipated to grow by 534 persons by 2041, reflecting an increase of approximately 4.5% in total over the 17-year period.
-This growth rate aligns with lower quartile growth rates projected for national regional areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Young is anticipated to grow by 535 persons to reach a total population of 11,164 by 2041.
+This reflects an increase of 4.6% over the 17-year period.

 Frequently Asked Questions - Population